-Posted by God's Politics Editor 6 weeks 4 days ago
+Posted by the Web Editors 16 weeks 5 days ago

 On Monday, the Supreme Court declined to hear several cases where federal appeals courts upheld the Constitutional rights of same-sex couples to marry, causing a seismic, if quiet, shift in several states' debates over same-sex marriage.
 The decision to not hear cases leaves intact lower appeals rulings that had overturned same-sex marriage bans.
 For five states and potentially six more, this guarantees the legal right for same-sex couples to marry.USA Today reports:The unexpected decision by the justices, announced without further explanation, immediately affects five states in which federal appeals courts had struck down bans against gay marriage: Virginia, Indiana, Wisconsin, Oklahoma and Utah.It also will bring along six other states located in the judicial circuits overseen by those appellate courts: North Carolina, South Carolina, West Virginia, Colorado, Kansas and Wyoming.
 Lower court judges in those states must abide by their appeals court rulings.Read more here.